-3. A Clean Shave Can Look Mighty Fine
+3. A Clean Shave Can Look Great

 An ultra-smooth dome can speak volumes about a man.
-Here’s a man that makes the effort to polish his bald scalp regularly; style-conscious, confident, sophisticated.
+Here’s a man that makes the effort to polish his bald scalp regularly; style-conscious, confident, and sophisticated.

 The beauty of a clean shave is that any anxiety you may have had over receding hairlines or bald patches could suddenly vanish.

-No more nervous mirror-glances or awkward comb-overs.
+No more nervous mirror glances or awkward comb-overs.
 It’s all gone.